Baptism

 Baptism does not save you (Ephesians 2:8-9).
 Your sins are wiped away and you experience forgiveness only by confessing and believing (1 Peter 3:18; Romans 10:9-12).
 Baptism is meant to be one of the first acts of obedience after putting your faith in Christ.
 It is the believer’s public declaration that Jesus is his/her King.

-• Baptism should be done in the context of a local church.
 Baptism is a church ordinance.
-At Brainerd baptism is a prerequisite to becoming a member of our church and to participating in the Lord’s Supper.
+At Brainerd, baptism is a prerequisite to becoming a member of our church and to participating in the Lord’s Supper.
 With the possible exception of the apostles in the New Testament, baptism was an ordinance administered within the context of a local church or in missionary contexts with the purpose of establishing local churches.

 Jesus was baptized (Matthew 3:16).
 He was baptized as an act of obedience to God the Father.
 Jesus’ baptism symbolized His willingness to take on the death that we deserved.
 So, even before we indicate our willingness to identify with Christ in our baptism, He already indicated His willingness to identify with us in His baptism.
 Jesus also commanded His followers to baptize others (Matthew 28:18-20).
 The early church made baptism a priority (see all references in Acts).